btroncone/learn-rxjs/operators/combination/forkjoin.md

 ###### TL;DR: Output the last emitted item from each observable on completion

-The **forkJoin** operator takes all inner observables and subscribes to them simultaneously.
-Once all of the inner observable completes, the source observable would emit an array with all of the latest values from the inner observables.
-There will be no emission if at least one observable is incomplete or throws an error.
+The **forkJoin** operator accepts a variable number of observables, subscribing to them simultaneously.
+Once all inner observables complete, the source observable emits an array containing the last emitted value from each inner observables.

-> :bulb:  If you want all emissions from multiple observables as they occur, try [zip](zip.md)!
+> :bulb:  If you want corresponding emissions from multiple observables as they occur, try [zip](zip.md)!

 ### Examples